fstark/kiosk-macplus/README.md

 ### Carmen World

-The original San Diego game from 1985, as serie that *still continues to this day* 40 years later.
-Very easy to play, just remember you have to click in the suspect description in the interpool machine to enter the clues...
+The original Carmen San Diego game from 1985, as serie that *still continues to this day* 40 years later.
+Very easy to play, just remember you have to click in the suspect description in the interpol machine to enter the clues...

 ![Suspect was in Paris -- easier for me](<screenshots/carmen-world-1.png>)